Wazowski8292/MonkeyC/README.md

 ## Todo

-- [ ] Rewrite the hole TypeTable but in a simple programming language similar to assembly
+- [x] Rewrite the hole TypeTable but in a simple programming language similar to assembly
+- [ ] Pass the code to assembly
+- [ ] Actually compile automaticly
 - [ ] Do parameter type checks
 - [ ] Add for loop
 - [ ] Check if the operator make sense